 Elena Lasconi’s Switch to Politics

 In 2024, she was also elected USR’s leader and their Presidential candidate.
-She managed to perform surprisingly well in the first round of the Presidential elections, qualifying for the second round ahead of Marcel Ciolacu, the expected winner of the elections (who didn’t even qualify for the second round).
+She performed surprisingly well in the first round of the Presidential elections, qualifying for the second round ahead of Marcel Ciolacu, the expected winner of the elections (who didn’t even qualify for the second round), but edging into the final confrontation with Calin Georgescu, a far-right figure with extremist backing.

 As a presidential candidate, Elena Lasconi built her campaign on a commitment to advancing democratic, EU-friendly principles and ensuring justice and fairness for all citizens.